pcamilojunior/cordova-moneystories-plugin/README.md

 - __accessToken__: Access Token should be provided by Finshape.

-- __languageCode__: Provide the language that you want to see your stories.
+- __languageCode__: Provide the language that you want to see in your stories.

 - __successCallback__: A callback that is passed when the service is started with success. _(Function)_